-The Commission reports to the Minister for Regional Development (Minister).
+The Peel Development Commission reports to the Hon Don Punch MLA, Minister for Regional Development; Disability Services; Fisheries; Seniors and Ageing.
 The Minister has the power to direct the Commission, either generally or with respect to a particular matter, on the exercise and performance of its powers, functions and duties under the Regional Development Commissions Act 1993.
 The Commission must give effect to such directions.

-The Commission is governed by a Board of Management that meets 5-6 times a year to consider matters of economic and social importance to the Commission, to formulate advice to the Minister on appropriate matters, to set policy directions for the Commission and to formulate budget priorities.
-Under the Regional Development Commissions Act 1993, the Minister is provided with the authority to appoint Board members, including the Chair, the Deputy Chair and the Chief Executive Officer (CEO) of the Commission (exofficio).
+The Peel Development Commission is governed by a Board of Management that meets 5-6 times a year and under the Regional Development Commissions Act 1993, the Minister for Regional Development is provided with the authority to appoint Board members, including the Chairperson, the Deputy Chairperson and the Chief Executive Officer of the Commission (ex-officio).